Car valeting insurance for every vehicle finish

 How do I prove I'm a legitimate motor trader?

-Insurers require evidence that you run a genuine motor trade business.
-This can include invoices or receipts from vehicles bought or sold, online or print advertisements, tax records, or business bank account details.
-The more evidence you have, the smoother the process.
+For service-based motor traders like valeters and tyre fitters, evidence can include invoices or receipts from work carried out, online or social media business profiles, tax records showing trade income, or a business bank account.
 Our team can guide you through what's needed when you get in touch.

 Are customers' vehicles covered while I'm valeting them?